Nucleon axial-vector form factor and radius from radiatively-corrected antineutrino scattering data: Application to (anti)neutrino scattering data

 \subsection{DUNE, Hyper-K, MINERvA, and BEBC pseudodata}

 In this Section, we study the effects of radiative corrections on the nucleon axial-vector form factor and radius that are extracted from simulated pseudodata.
 These pseudodata samples were created assuming muon neutrino fluxes from the DUNE~\cite{DUNE:2015lol,DUNE:2020ypp} and Hyper-K~\cite{Hyper-Kamiokande:2018ofw} technical design reports, and for the fluxes from the MINERvA~\cite{MINERvA:2022vmb,MINERvA:2023avz} and BEBC~\cite{Wachsmuth:1028107,Allasia:1990uy} experiments.

-Neglecting uncertainties on the incoming flux, we generate ten random flux-integrated differential cross sections for four choices of the incoming muon neutrino flux at DUNE, Hyper-K, MINERvA, and BEBC experiments, to act as ``near detectors'' in oscillation experiments.
-The random samples are generated assuming a $1\%$ statistical uncertainty in the first bin.
+The pseudodata samples are generated assuming a $1\%$ statistical uncertainty in the first bin.
 The other bins are scaled by their central values to mimic $\sqrt{N}$ scaling relative to the first bin.

+We generate ten random flux-integrated differential cross sections for four choices of the incoming muon neutrino flux at DUNE, Hyper-K, MINERvA, and BEBC experiments, to act as ``near detectors'' in oscillation experiments.
 We use 51 $Q^{2}$ bins from $0$ to $2.04~{\rm GeV}^{2}$ equally spaced in increments of $0.04~{\rm GeV}^{2}$.
 We generate the pseudodata using the nucleon vector form factors of Ref.~\cite{Borah:2020gte} and the axial-vector form factor from the hydrogen data of Ref.~\cite{MINERvA:2023avz} separately with and without the radiative corrections.
 The results are averaged over the randomly generated ten datasets.
-To study the effects from radiative corrections, we perform fits of the nucleon axial-vector form factor for the fixed vector form factors from Ref.~\cite{Borah:2020gte} with or without the radiative corrections applied to the fit model, as it is discussed in Section~\ref{sec4}, and also vary the number of $z$-expansion coefficients between $k_\mathrm{max} = 6$, without regularization with $53$ degrees of freedom, and $k_\mathrm{max} = 7$ with a mild regularization $\left|\frac{a_k}{a_0} \right| \lesssim 15$ and $51$ degrees of freedom.
+To study the effects from radiative corrections, we perform fits of the nucleon axial-vector form factor for the fixed vector form factors from Ref.~\cite{Borah:2020gte} with or without the radiative corrections applied to the fit model, as it is discussed in Section~\ref{sec4}, and also vary the number of $z$-expansion coefficients between $k_\mathrm{max} = 6$, without regularization with $53$ degrees of freedom, and $k_\mathrm{max} = 7$ with a regularization $\lambda \approx - 0.95$ and $51$ degrees of freedom.
 We specify the fit parameter $t_0 = -0.5~\mathrm{GeV}^2$.